 Cutthroat Castle

 The road is not very developed.
-Most cars should be fine, but SUV and high-clearance is performed.
-Be prepared to walk the last 0.8 miles trail unless you have a Jeep.
+Most cars should be fine, but SUV and high-clearance are performed.
+Be prepared to walk the last 0.8-mile trail unless you have a Jeep.
 The castle itself has several old ruins, each a sight to see.
 The road is the same as going to Painted Hand of Canyon of the Ancients.

 Cajun